 Be careful that you accept the Scriptures for exactly what they say, without reading prior prejudices into them.

 Christ spoke of and explained about receiving the Holy Spirit, because God, long before Christ’s ministry, had promised it would be given.
-It had always been God’s Plan to give His Spirit to the New Testament Church.
+It had always been God’s Plan to give His Spirit first to the New Testament Church before offering it to the entire world.

-The prophet Joel foretold what occurred in Acts 2: “And it shall come to pass afterward, that I will pour out My Spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: And also upon the servants and upon the handmaids in those days will I pour out My Spirit” (Joel 2:28-29).
+The prophet Joel foretold the giving of God’s Spirit on a large scale: “And it shall come to pass afterward, that I will pour out My Spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: And also upon the servants and upon the handmaids in those days will I pour out My Spirit” (Joel 2:28-29).
 When given, this was a prophecy of what “shall come to pass.”
 It had not yet happened.

 Peter spoke of this exact prophecy in his sermon.
 Notice Acts 2:16-18: “But this is that which was spoken by the prophet Joel; And it shall come to pass in the last days, says God, I will pour out of My Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams: And on My servants and on My handmaidens I will pour out in those days of My Spirit; and they shall prophesy.”
-Now it had happened.
+An early type of Joel’s prophecy had begun to occur for a small group called by God.

-When God’s Spirit was given to His Church for the first time, this amazing prophecy had been fulfilled.
+When God’s Spirit was given to His Church for the first time, it was a forerunning of this amazing prophecy.
 People were now freely given access to God’s divine character and essence.

 Peter continued to quote Joel: “And I will show wonders in heaven above, and signs in the earth beneath; blood, and fire, and vapor of smoke: The sun shall be turned into darkness, and the moon into blood, before that great and notable day of the Lord come: And it shall come to pass, that whosoever shall call on the name of the Lord shall be saved” (Acts 2:19-21).